SHORTLIST

 Day 1: Venice

 Ciao!
 Welcome to Venice.
 This watery wonderland of bridges, towers, piazzas, canals, churches and gondolas – practically unchanged for 600 years – is literally sinking under the weight of its iconic sites.
 There are no activities planned before tonight's welcome meeting at 6 pm, so if you arrive early, there are plenty of things to keep you busy.
-Take a walk around the maze of streets behind San Marco Square and start to understand the complex canal system of Venice.
 The Grand Canal is a great place to start, as you can stroll over the Rialto Bridge and browse the endless boutique shops selling Venetian masks and handmade Murano glassware.
-Tonight, discover the most moreish Venetian bites on a cicchetti crawl through the city's fabulous bacari (wine bars).
+Tonight, discover some moreish Venetian bites on a cicchetti crawl through the city's fabulous bacari (wine bars).

 Day 2: Venice

 After breakfast, venture out and explore Venice.
 There are only two ways to get around this city – on foot or by boat.
-This morning, get a taste of both as your leader helps you get oriented in this intricate city.
+This morning, get a taste of both.
 Take the Vaporetto (water bus) over to the island of San Giorgio to climb the bell tower for the best view of Venice.
-Your afternoon is free to take a trip in a Venetian gondola, enjoy an espresso and people watch in San Marco square, or discover the incredible artwork at the Palazzo Ducale or the Peggy Guggenheim Collection – the choice is yours.
+Your afternoon is free to take a trip in a Venetian gondola, enjoy an espresso and people watch in San Marco Square or discover the artwork at the Palazzo Ducale or the Peggy Guggenheim Collection.
 In the evening, maybe join your fellow travellers for a group dinner at a local restaurant.
 Venice is famous for its specialities of fresh lobster and squid ink spaghetti dishes, so make sure you give one a try.

 Day 3: La Spezia

-Spend the day travelling by train to the once important naval base of La Spezia, now the gateway to the gorgeous Cinque Terre (Five Lands).
+Spend the day travelling by train to the once important naval base of La Spezia – now the gateway to the Cinque Terre (Five Lands).
 The name comes from the five tiny villages – Riomaggiore, Manarola, Corniglia, Venranzza, Monterosso – whose position, wedged into a series of coves between sheer cliffs, makes it one of the highlights of the whole of Italy.
-The journey is a very scenic trip through the north of Italy.
-When you arrive in La Spezia there won't be too much time to explore yet, but after checking into your hotel, you can get your bearings with a short walk around the pedestrian zone on Via del Prione to the gardens along the harbour or head out for dinner with the group.
+When you arrive in La Spezia there won't be too much time to explore, but after checking into your hotel, you can get your bearings with a short walk around the pedestrian zone on Via del Prione to the gardens along the harbour or head out for dinner with the group.

 Day 4: La Spezia / Cinque Terre

 This morning, venture out on the footpaths of the Cinque Terre for a leader-led hike.
-The footpaths between the villages were once the only way to travel in the region and take you through olive groves, vineyards and idyllic vistas.
-You can walk just a few sections, which will still unveil a great amount of majestic scenery.
-Some path sections can be difficult, with challenging uphill stretches, narrow sections, steep cliffs and foot bridges.
-Please remember to bring comfortable footwear such as trainers or light hiking shs.
-It's also possible to take the train between the villages or back to the group's base whenever you want.
-After working up an appetite, take advantage of the foods of the Liguria region with a pesto-making demonstration and the chance to create your own pesto.
+The footpaths between the villages were once the only way to travel in the region and take you through olive groves and vineyards.
+You can walk just a few sections, as some path sections can be difficult with challenging uphill stretches, narrow sections, steep cliffs and foot bridges.
+If you’re not up for the hike, you can take the train between the villages or back to the group's base.
+After working up an appetite, take advantage of the Liguria region with a pesto-making demonstration and the chance to create your own pesto.
 Of course, you’ll try your creation with a glass of wine afterwards.
 The rest of the day is free.
 In the evening, there's no better way to recover from your day of walking than with more indulgence in delicious Mediterranean food.

 Day 5: Pisa - Florence

 Depart Cinque Terre today and catch a train to Pisa.
 Divided in two by the River Arno, the heart of Pisa is the Santa Maria quarter on the north bank.
-You can choose to visit the world-famous Leaning Tower, as well as the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry, or explore the charming town, maybe enjoying lunch and an aperitif in a backstreet restaurant.
+You can visit the world-famous Leaning Tower, as well as the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry, or explore the town, maybe enjoying lunch and an aperitif in a backstreet restaurant.
 Return to the station in the afternoon and take the train to Florence.
-After checking in to your hotel in Florence, the rest of your evening is free to explore the city of the Renaissance.
+After checking into your hotel, the rest of your evening is free to explore the city of the Renaissance.

 Day 6: Florence